-GRIMM's next Defensive Engineering Training (AutoSec) runs February 25 - March 1, 2019
+*Next Upcoming Course* GRIMM's Defensive Engineering Training (AutoSec) on February 25 - March 1, 2019

-During this 5-day course, participants will gain an understanding of the automotive cybersecurity threat-landscape from an attackers perspective.
-Automotive attack surfaces will be highlighted, with a focus on attack techniques to provide insight into creating better defensive designs.
-In addition to traditional course lectures, the attendee will benefit from hands-on offensive exercises in a lab environment.
-These exercises will ensure each student cements their new-found comprehension of real-world exploitation.
-Participants will enhance their abilities to integrate defensive security measures into their vehicle networks.
+During this 5-day course, participants gain an understanding of the automotive cybersecurity threat-landscape from an attackers perspective.
+Automotive attack surfaces are highlighted, with a focus on attack techniques -- providing insight into creating defensible designs.
+Attendee benefit from hands-on offensive exercises in a lab environment.
+These exercises are designed to ensure each student comprehends real-world exploitation, enhancing the ability to integrate defensive security measures into their vehicle networks.

 “Automotive cybersecurity is still a fairly new concept, and has a steep learning curve whether you have a background in IT, automotive product development or any other technical field.
 Looking for a training that could help me get up to speed with certain automotive security methodologies, I decided to attend the GRIMM Defensive Automotive Engineering Security training and am happy I did.
 Not only did this training provide clarity on the security implications of common technologies found in vehicles, it also provided a hands-on experience exploiting some of these security flaws.
 The instructors (Aaron, Matt, Mitch and Tim) did an excellent job explaining the concepts, guiding us through the labs and using the real-life automotive lab they let us play with.
 They also did a great job promoting a laid-back learning environment that resulted in engaging discussions and information-sharing among the attendees.
 Overall, I would highly recommended this training for any individual in the automotive industry looking to get more familiar with the automotive hacking space.”
 Tyler H., Product Cybersecurity Specialist

 Contact us.
 A GRIMM representative will reach out as soon as possible.